 Birth defects data reported on this website are obtained from the Massachusetts Center for Birth Defects Research and Prevention within the Massachusetts Department of Public Health/Bureau of Family Health and Nutrition.
 This center collects birth defects data from birthing hospitals and other medical facilities throughout Massachusetts.

 Twelve birth defects are included on the EPHT network.
 They include: anencephaly, spina bifida (without anencephaly), hypoplastic left heart syndrome, tetralogy of Fallot, transposition of the great arteries (vessels), cleft lip with or without cleft palate, cleft palate without cleft lip, hypospadias, gastroschisis, upper limb deficiencies, lower limb deficiencies, and trisomy 21.
-Definitions of these birth defects can be found in the glossary as well as at birth defect definitions.
+Definitions of these birth defects can be found in the glossary.

 When reviewing and interpreting birth defects data, it is important to take into consideration the following: